CONSUMER MEDICINE INFORMATION

 You may lose too much water and salt and your blood pressure may drop too much.

-If you plan to have surgery that needs a general anaesthetic, tell your doctor or dentist that you are taking Tryzan.
+If you going to have surgery, tell the surgeon or anaesthetist that you are taking

 Your blood pressure may drop suddenly.

-If you become pregnant or intend to become pregnant while taking Tryzan, tell your doctor immediately.
+If you become pregnant or intend to become pregnant while taking TRYZAN, tell your

 Things you must not do

-Do not take Tryzan to treat any other complaints unless your doctor or pharmacist tells you to.
+Do not take TRYZAN to treat any other complaints unless your doctor tells you to.

-Do not stop taking Tryzan, or lower or increase the dosage, without checking with your doctor.
+Do not stop taking your medicine, or lower or increase the dosage, without checking

 Things to be careful of